 Transactional is an interaction or relationship between someone and another person.
 Thus, it is used more in group nuances.
 Erick Berne first introduced the idea of transactional analysis, also known as the transactional approach.
 Teenagers use this idea to enhance their social interaction relationships, comprehend the principles of more effective communication, and consistently demonstrate respect for others in life.
 The concept of transactional analysis can be attractive to many therapists because it provides explanations of communication behaviors that are easy to follow.
 This approach necessitates an analysis of communication between two or more people, including the form, method, and content of student communication.
 Based on the analysis results, we can determine whether the current transaction is correct and appropriate, or if it's incorrect and inappropriate.
-The word transactional analysis is to thoroughly scrutinize the transaction process, including the individuals involved and the messages they exchange.
+The word transaction always refers to the exchange process in a relationship.
+The goal of transactional analysis is to thoroughly scrutinize the transaction process, including the individuals involved and the messages they exchange.